 \hline

-Left & Center & Right & Paragraph text \\
+Left & Center & Right & Paragraph Text \\

 \hline

-Text & 123 & 456 & This is a longer text that wraps within the column \\
+Text & 123 & 456 & This is a longer text that wraps within the 3cm fixed column width. \\

-More & 789 & 012 & Another paragraph with wrapped text \\
+More & 789 & 012 & Another paragraph with wrapped text and numeric data. \\

 \hline